bhushanmaghade/LocNet_App/Readme.md

 # LocNet: GNSS Position Optimizer

-**LocNet** is a backend API service designed to estimate the **True Position** from noisy GNSS (Global Navigation Satellite System) data.
+**LocNet** is a webapp to estimate the **True Position** from noisy GNSS (Global Navigation Satellite System) data.
 It exposes REST endpoints to process GPS data using statistical filters and Deep Learning models.

 ---